johnhutch/primary_quizzes/README.md

 * Ruby 2.0.0-p247
 * Rails 4.0.0
-* Mysql 2
+* SQLite for testing, Mysql 2 for production
-* Rspec, capybara, factory girl testing
+* Rspec, Capybara, FactoryGirl, Faker testing
-* Devise, CanCan
+* Devise
-* Compass/SASS, bootstrap-sass to avoid using cruddy-old LESS
+* SASS, bootstrap-sass to avoid using cruddy-old LESS
+* Unfortunately, Compass and CanCan are not supported in Rails 4 yet

 To Do
 =====